max-schweikl/bikesharing/README.md

 ### User Trips by Gender by Weekday

 For customers, weekends tend to be a bit more popular than weekdays, while for subscribers weekdays tend to be more popular than weekends, with Thursday being the most popular day of the week, predominantly being male subscribers on those days.

+### Top Starting Locations

+The most popular starting locations for CitiBike users was Pershing Square, Broadway and the Tribeca Bridge.

+### Top Ending Locations

+Interestingly enough, CitiBike users destinations were the same as the top starting locations: Pershing Square, Broadway and the Tribeca Bridge.

 ## Summary